davidusb-geek/emhass/README.md

 sudo chmod +x /home/user/emhass/scripts/dayahead_optim.sh sudo chmod +x /home/user/emhass/scripts/publish_data.sh
 ```
 The final action will be to link a sensor value in Home Assistant to control the switch of a desired controllable load.
-For example imagine that I want to control my water heater and that the `publish-data` action is publishing the optimized value of a deferrable load that I have linked to my water heater desider behavior.
+For example imagine that I want to control my water heater and that the `publish-data` action is publishing the optimized value of a deferrable load that I have linked to my water heater desired behavior.
 In this case we could use an automation like this one below to control the desired real switch:
 ```
 automation:
   trigger: